-Financial Difficulties-Campaign of General Goddard on the Bombay Side of the Mahratta Country.-Attack on the Bengal Side,-Peace with Sindia.-Supreme Court of Judicature.-Efforts of the Supreme Court to extend its Jurisdiction.-Their Effects upon Individuals.-Upon the Collection of the Revenue.-Upon the Administration of Justice.-Interference of Parliament claimed.- Granted.-The Chief Justice placed at the Head of the Sudder Dewannee Adaulut.-Chief-Justice recalled.- Judicial and Police Regulations.-Provincial Councils abolished, and a new Board of Revenue set up.
+Financial Difficulties - Campaign of General Goddard on the Bombay Side of the Mahratta Country.-Attack on the Bengal Side, -- Peace with Sindia, -- Supreme Court of Judicature .- Efforts of the Supreme Court to extend its Jurisdiction.-Their Effects upon Individuals.-Upon the Collection of the Revenue.
+Upon the Administration of Justice. - Interference of Parliament claimed. - Granted. - The Chief Justice placed at the Head of the Sudder Dewannee Adaulut. - Chief-Justice recalled, -Judicial and Police Regulations.
+Provincial Councils abolished, and a new Board of Revenue set up.

-W^E return to the events which, during these great transactions in the south, had taken place in Bengal, and other parts of the British dominions in India.
+IM/E return to the events which, during these great transactions in the south, had taken place in Bengal, and other parts of the British dominions in India.

 Before the commencement of the war with Hyder, the finances of the Company in every part of India had become a source of distress.
-The scanty ressources of Bombay, which seldom equalled the expenditure of a peaceestablishment, had not, even with the supplies which had been sent from Bengal, sufficed to save that Presidency from the necessity of draining the channels of loan, and from sinking in arrear so deeply, even with the pay of the army, that the General, in the month of August, 1780, de- BOOK V. clared it was no longer fit to be depended upon.1 Even cusp. vi.
-Bengal itself, though it had enjoyed entire tranquillity, and had only contributed to the maintenance of Goddard's army, and to other feeble operations against the Mahrattas, was so completely exhausted, that, in August, 1780, the Supreme Council were again reduced to the expedient of contracting debt; and before the end of the year, when exertions in favour of the Carnatic were required, they were obliged to announce to the Directors the probability of a total suspension of the investment.2
+The scanty ressources of Bombay, which seldom equalled the expenditure of a peaceestablishment, had not, even with the supplies which had been sent from Bengal, sufficed to save that Presidency from the necessity of draining the channels of loan, and from sinking in arrear so deeply, even with the pay of the army, that the General, in the month of August, 1780, de-BOOK V. clared it was no longer fit to be depended upon.
+Even char. vi.
+Bengal itself, though it had enjoyed entire tranquillity, and had only contributed to the maintenance of Goddard's army, and to other feeble operations against the Mahrattas, was so completely exhausted, that, in August, 1780, the Supreme Council were again reduced to the expedient of contracting debt; and before the end of the year, when exertions in favour of the Carnatic were required, they were obliged to announce to the Directors the probability of a total suspension of the investment.2 In the important consultations of the 25th of September 1780, upon the intelligence of the fatal irruption of Hyder, it was resolved, that terms of peace should be offered to the Mahrattas, through the mediation of the Raja of Berar; and on the 2nd of October a draught of a treaty was prepared, according to which all conquests made by the English were to be surrendered, with the exception of the fort of Gualior, destined for the Rana of Gohud and of that part of Guzerat which had been ceded to Futty Sing Guicowar.
+Should the fort of Bassein, however, be taken by the English forces, before the final agreement, it was proposed to cede, in its stead, all the territory and revenue which they had acquired by the treaty of Poorunder.
+Of this draught, a copy with power of mediation, was sent to the Raja of Berar; and at the same time letters were written to Nizam Ali, to the Peshwa, to Sindia, and to the the English government was ready and desirous to con-On the 16th of October, General Goddard, reinforced by clude a treaty of peace.

-1 Barrow's Life of Macartney, i.
+Barrow's Life of Macartney, i.
 232--238; Papers presented to the House of Commons, ut supra.